linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/ILC500/README.md

 -----
 Expected precisions on the three triple gauge coupling parameters at the three energy stages of ILC.
-The results at $500$\,GeV and at $1$\,TeV are based on the ILD full simulation analyses of semi-leptonic $W$ pair production, extrapolated to include improvements from the fully hadronic channel and single-$W$ production as well as for upgrading from a binned analysis of three angles to an optimal observable technique~\cite{Karl:2019hes}.
-The S1 scenario assumes the systematic uncertainties from~\cite{Karl:2019hes}, the S2 illustrates the hypothetical reduction by a further factor 2-3 to the level of $1 \times 10^{-4}$. \label{fig:TGC_ILC_allECM}}
+The results at $500$\,GeV and at $1$\,TeV are based on the ILD full simulation analyses of semi-leptonic $W$ pair production, extrapolated to include improvements from the fully hadronic channel and single-$W$ production as well as for upgrading from a binned analysis of three angles to an optimal observable technique \cite{Karl:2019hes}.
+The S1 scenario assumes the systematic uncertainties from \cite{Karl:2019hes}, the S2 illustrates the hypothetical reduction by a further factor 2-3 to the level of $1 \times 10^{-4}$.

 [<img src="figures/DeltaTGCs_ILC.png" width="200" />](figures/DeltaTGCs_ILC.pdf)